openhab/openhab-docs/administration/logging.md

 ## Defining what to log

+By default, openHAB comes with logging enabled for several standard packages.

-In order to see the messages, logging needs to activated, defining what should be logged and in which detail.
+In order to enable logging for additional packages, you need to define what should be logged and in which detail.

 This can be done in Karaf using the following console command:

 ```text
 log:set LEVEL package.subpackage